DaKSK/solutional-api/readme.md

 An issue emerged which I noticed prior to providing an estimation was that the replaced_with field endpoint doesn't work as intended.
 The instructions were to copy exactly, but I did provide in the comments a possible solution that would fix the issue, depending on how it's actually meant to work.
-It's not too obvious what is that field representing or how it should behave.
+It's not too obvious what is that field representing or how it should behave, so further specification is needed.

-At the time of writing there is one known issue, which is that the price isn't serialized into a string.
-But other functionality seems to have been matched well.
+After testing all the endpoints, I found an issue with the provided solution.
+The Order status, should be an choice field instead of just a varchar.
+Unfortunately I ran out of time to make the fix.

+## THE TASK:

 1. It has a list of products;- DONE - available in database file
 2. Products can be added to the order; - DONE